arialdomartini/grasp-it/src/WhenToUseExceptions/README.md

 }
 ```

 Note that the `FileInputStream` call can still generate an exception, which the routine passes on.
-However, the exception will be generated under only truly exceptional circumstances; simply trying to open a fi  le that does not exist will generate a conventional error return.
+However, the exception will be generated under only truly exceptional circumstances; simply trying to open a file that does not exist will generate a conventional error return.

 Tip 34|